From rising star to retirement — a footballer’s guide to wealth, family & future planning

 Many executors can find themselves in challenging positions when the drafting of a Will is ambiguous.
 This can lead them to face personal liability for any maladministration if the estate is wrongly distributed — which can be significant in the case of large estates.

-Here, Will and inheritance disputes specialist Beth Middleton explores a recent case concerning complex and ambiguous gifts.
+Here, we explore a recent case concerning complex and ambiguous gifts.

 The High Court was recently asked to consider the matter of Dryden v Young & Others, which involved the last Will of Marjorie Robin Thompson, who died on 9 April 2020.